How to Eat Out Safely When You Have a Food Allergy

-- Choose cuisine carefully.
-Certain allergic triggers are more likely in some types of food.
-Thai and Chinese restaurants often use peanut oil.
+Choose cuisine carefully.
+Certain allergy triggers are more likely in some types of food.
+Thai and Chinese restaurants, for example, often use peanut oil.
 Anything you order in a seafood restaurant has a higher risk of being contaminated with fish or shellfish.

-- Eat during off-hours.
-Try not to eat when a restaurant is crowded.
+Eat during off-hours.
+Try not to go to a restaurant when it's crowded.
 It's harder to talk to the manager or chef during busy times.
 The kitchen staff is more likely to make a mistake when things are hectic.

 Talk to the Staff

-- Be upfront.
-The first time the waiter comes to your table, explain that you have a food allergy.
+Be up-front.
+The first time the waiter comes to your table, explain that you have a condition.
 Make clear that even a tiny amount of the food could make you sick.
 If you need to, speak to the manager or chef directly.

-- Have info to give out.
-Some people carry cards to hand out -- like Chef Cards -- which have a brief explanation of their food allergy for the kitchen staff.
+Have info to give out.
+Some people carry cards to hand out that have a brief explanation of their food allergy for the kitchen staff.

-- If you're not completely confident, leave.
-If you don't think the waiter understood you, or that the food is prepared as you expected, go somewhere else.
+If you're not completely confident, leave.
+Go somewhere else if you don't think the waiter understood you, or that the food is prepared as you expected.
 There's no way you'll have a good time if you're worrying.